becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 This release of the Beco SDK requires version 23 or later of the Android SDK.
 We support Java projects, although Kotlin projects should work.

-The SDK was developed using Android Studio 3.0.1 with the Gradle 4.1 build system.
+The SDK was developed using Android Studio 3.2 with the Gradle 4.6 build system.

-Both the SDK and the Example Application use the stable Android Gradle plug-in v3.0.1.
+Both the SDK and the Example Application use the stable Android Gradle plug-in v3.2.0.
 The SDK uses an external CMake based build system using the Android NDK.

 #### Third Party Libraries
 The Beco SDK depends on the following 3rd party libraries:
 * `org.springframework.android:spring-android-rest-template:2.0.0.M4`
 * `com.fasterxml.jackson.core:jackson-databind:2.3.2`
-* `org.altbeacon:android-beacon-library:2.12.4`
+* `org.altbeacon:android-beacon-library:2.15.1`
 * `com.github.satyan:sugar:1.5`

 These libraries can be automatically obtained from the standard jcenter repositories via Gradle.

 >#### Special Setup
-We’ve found that the `Instant Run` feature in Android Studio 2.1.2 and possibly later versions have certain bugs which prevent some of our third party dependencies from initializing correctly.
+We’ve found that the `Instant Run` feature in Android Studio 2.1.2, and possibly later versions, has certain bugs which prevent some of our third party dependencies from initializing correctly.
 Please disable the `Instant Run` feature of the IDE in order to properly integrate the Beco SDK.